datacarpentry/r-socialsci/episodes/01-R basics.md

 ~~~
 {: .output}

 In some datasets you wish to analyse you may find the genuinely missing values have been replaced with values such as -99 or -999.
-In such cases you want to deliberately change these to NA and ten use the `na.rm = TRUE` option for you calculations.
+In such cases you will want to deliberately change these to NA and then use the `na.rm = TRUE` option for your calculations.
+Otherwise, these values may causes issues, for example, in statistical calculations.

 > ## Exercise
 > for the vector c(12,-99, 21, 34, -99, -99, 53, 32, 90, -99) calculate the mean of the 6 non-Missing values